 Big claim right?
 Well the good news is I can totally back it up 🙂 This is a classic turkey gravy recipe with a little twist…but we’ll get to that in a minute.

-So last week I shared my slow cooker turkey breast recipe and y’all would have to be crazy if you didn’t think I was going to make some mashed potatoes and gravy to go with it.
+So last week I shared my slow cooker turkey breast recipe and y’all would have to be crazy if you didn’t think I was going to mashed potatoes and gravy to go with it.
 In doing so I realized that I needed to share this gravy recipe with you all and along with it, my tricks for achieving that perfect turkey gravy.

 It all starts with the drippings.
 Whether you roasted your turkey or slow cooked it, there will be drippings.